 I’m sure if I thought about someone critiquing my kitchen cupboards or decor, I’d feel a bit weird, but I don’t dwell on that stuff.
 I don’t have a questionable dungeon, I’m not a serial killer, and the odds of there being anything in my house that would scandalise anyone is remote.

 We are fairly tidy people, but we make sure we aren’t going to outrage anyone.
-So we clean the house before each exchange, and have cleaners come in after each exchange.
+So we clean the house before each exchange, and if we aren’t home between two exchanges, then we have cleaners come in to make sure the house looks okay.
 We also bought bargain bedding in the IKEA sale that we use specifically for exchange guests.
 I mean – I’m laid back, but I’m not sharing my duvet with someone I don’t know.

-What do you do with your belongings during an exchange?
+What do you do with your belongings when home exchanging?

-- We take a suitcase or box into each room and pack away anything that is “out” on the surfaces that isn’t needed by the guests.
-This might include Flea’s make-up, or the random detritus that lives on the kitchen counter.
-These boxes get stored in the garage or on top of wardrobes.
+- We then take a suitcase or box into the bedrooms and scoop up anything that is “out” on the surfaces that isn’t needed by the guests.
+We then put this suitcase, together with our laundry baskets, the dog bed and dog toys and put that in the garage.

-- We leave most things in situ but I do put all my business/financial paperwork and personal/confidential papers into a locked case, that can be stored under a bed.
-This case also contains any personal items that I don’t necessarily want to share.
+- We leave most other things as it is, but I do put all my business/financial paperwork and personal/confidential papers into a locked container, that can be stored under a bed.

-- Lastly, I put the dog’s things into the garage along with anything fragile – we don’t have a lot, but I pack away my Twilight candlestick holders (pictured below) and Flea packs away her jewellery in a locked box.
+- Lastly, I pack away my Twilight candlestick holders (pictured below) and put away jewellery in a locked box.

-We probably spend a day (at most) before each exchange clearing our things away, like this.
+We probably spend a day (at most) before each exchange clearing our things away and preparing the house, like this.
 It’s actually a really quick job, and I’m over any weird feelings because hey, who doesn’t own an embarrassing pair of socks and some questionable DVDs?
 Besides, if someone is laughing at my choice of decor, I’m not there to see it because I AM ENJOYING MY FREE HOLIDAY.